Characters: Avatar: The Last Airbender: Team Avatar

 - The Nicknamer: Calls Aang "Twinkle Toes".

 - The Pig Pen: A mild case.
 Despite eschewing most sorts of hygiene, especially where her feet are concerned, she doesn't look it unless attention is drawn to it.
+She mentions that she picks her nose a lot.

 - Pint-Sized Powerhouse: This girl is absolutely tiny being a little over 4 feet tall, but her only non-Avatar rival in Earthbending is King Bumi.